 Recently we Tweeted about a fascinating computer called CHIP.
-The computer is very similar to the Raspberry Pi however this new kid on the block is actually smaller and cheaper.
+The computer is very similar to the Raspberry Pi; however, this new kid on the block is smaller and cheaper.
 The Pi was retailing at $35, whereas the CHIP is expected to sell for the remarkable sum of $9 or £6.

-This is what the CHIP team had to say about how they can offer their invention at such a cheap price.
+This is what the CHIP team had to say about how they can offer their invention at such a low price.

 “By using common, available, and volume-produced processor, memory, and WiFi chips, we are able to leverage the scales at which tablet manufacturers operate to get everyone the best price,”

-Using the Kickstarter platform the company behind CHIP, Next Thing are looking to fund their project they are seeking $50,000.
+Using the Kickstarter platform, the company behind CHIP, Next Thing are looking to fund their project they are seeking $50,000.
 This seems a remarkable minor sum to fund a project of this magnitude.
-At the time of my writing this blog it has surpassed that sum and is currently sitting on the princely total of $976,989!
+At the time of my writing this blog, it has surpassed that sum and is currently sitting on the princely total of $976,989!
 And we still have a further 25 days to go.
-So it would appear that many, many people also believe in the small and powerful computer.
+So it would appear that many, many people also believe in a small and powerful computer.